 The Arabic-Hindu numeral system is rooted in numerals 1 through 10, and arrived in Europe thanks to a Latin translation of the work of Persian mathematician, astronomer, and geographer Muḥammad ibn Mūsā al-Khwārizmī, who lived from about 780 to 850.
 This work also introduced decimal points and the concept of zero to Western mathematics and science.

-There Are Several Arabic Loan Words In Modern English
+There Several Words In Modern English That Originated In Arabic

 Many, perhaps all, languages use loan words from other languages.
 English, for example, uses many words and phrases from, or with roots in, French (boulevard, hors d’oeuvre, poultry, beef, lamb) German (schadenfreude, swine, angst, rucksack), Gaelic (crag, glen, galore) and Arabic, among many other languages.